ARM-software/SCP-firmware/module/i2c/doc/module_i2c_architecture.md

 # Flow                                           {#module_i2c_architecture_flow}

+## Asynchronous API

-The following schematic describes the transaction flow for an I2C master transmission.
-The flow for a reception is similar.
+The following schematic describes the transaction flow for an I2C master asynchronous transmission.
+The flow for an asynchronous reception is similar.

     Client             I2C         I2C Driver     I2C ISR (Driver)
       |                 |               |               |